briansimiyuj/doctor-appointment-app/README.md

         c.
 Display the document's icon, name, uploaded date, and uploaded by

       2. Create a DocumentCardActions component and mount it to the DocumentCard component and pass the document as a prop
         a.
+Retrieve `openViewModal` and `openDeleteModal` functions from Document Tab Context
+        b.
 Display buttons to download, view, and delete the document
+        c.
+Attach event listeners to the buttons to call the respective functions when clicked: View button calls `openViewModal` function, Delete Button calls `openDeleteModal` function

 ### Settings Context